Noxious weed: European Union

-There are active measures being taken to stop their spread and possibly eradicate them from European environment.
-The European Union funded the Giant Alien project to combat the hogweed plants.
+Active measures are being taken to stop their spread and possibly eradicate them from the European environment.
+The European Union funded the Giant Alien project to combat hogweed.

 New Zealand

 New Zealand has had a series of Acts of Parliament relating to noxious weeds: the Noxious Weeds Act 1908, the Noxious Weeds Act 1950, and the Noxious Plants Act 1978.
 The last was repealed by the Biosecurity Act 1993, which used words such as "pest", "organism" and "species", rather than "noxious".
 Consequently, the term "noxious weed" is no longer used in official publications in New Zealand.
 According to this Act, control of the majority of problem weeds, now called 'pest plants', is the responsibility of Regional Councils, or unitary authorities, in a few councils.